Title: Navy Damage Controlman Chief Petty Officer, World War II, Korea, Vietnam

 The Navy Department describes damage control this way: “While all Sailors are trained in the basics of damage control and first aid, Damage Controlmen are the first responders who are critical to preventing accidents.
 Trained in firefighting, ship stability, and chemical, radiological, and biological warfare defense, these Sailors are masters of it all.
 Whether there’s a burst pipe on the mess decks or an explosion on the flight deck, you’re there to keep the ship and its crew out of harm’s way.”

 Fred enjoyed woodworking, so he found a position after the war that took him farther north to Yonkers.
-His job, according to the 1950 census, was “building sets for a picture studio” which may have been a motion picture studio or a photography studio.
-Either way, he made a comfortable $6000 income in 1949 (equivalent to $79,000 in 2024).
+His job, according to the 1950 census, was “building sets for a [motion] picture studio.”
+He made a good living from it, reporting an annual income of $6000 in 1949 (or over $82,000 in current dollars).
+Fred was reportedly on a set design crew for an Otto Preminger movie filmed in Quincy, Massachusetts in 1963.

 There are no other military records available to give a snapshot of his life in the 50s and 60s except that he was a Reservist during both the Korean and Vietnam wars.
 Sometime after his retirement he was cared for at the Philadelphia Naval Hospital and it was there he died in 1971 at age 65.
 That meant he was entitled to a place in the Naval Plot along with the headstone shown above.
 Edith died 32 years later in California.